 The first room the V Hotel offered us was on the ground floor with no window.
 However after one night we were able to move to a 1st floor room with window and balcony.
 This cost another 100 Baht per night.

-The water didn’t work occasionally, but only for short periods and during these times they supplied us with large bottles of water to wash.
+The water in the bathroom occasionally didn’t work, but only for short periods and during these times they supplied us with large bottles of water to wash.

 Songkhla Thailand – The Old Town

 Songkhla Old Town is located towards the south-west of the city.
 Here you can find a night market and a variety of quaint buildings and street art.

 This side of the city faces onto Songkhla Lake, which appears to be used as a giant boatyard.
 Here we discovered Mr Lee’s Coffee shop where we enjoyed some ginger tea while admiring the picturesque view from Mr Lee’s terrace.